 To know more about IQ and IQ tests, a study was conducted in which people were asked to take 12 tests online.
 These tests were aimed at measuring the memory, attention and planning of the participants.
 The information about the lifestyle of the participants and their backgrounds were also taken from them to build a connection between the results of the tests and the personality of the participants.
 The tests were designed to last for 30 minutes.
 The results of this study showed that the performance of participants was affected by three things.

-On the other hand, people who smoked had poor performance on short term memory and verbal portion.
+On the other hand, people who smoked had poor performance on short-term memory and verbal portion.
 People who had anxiety did not do well on the test as they were not able to do proper reasoning.
 This study showed that the base of each type of intelligence is in different areas of the brain.

 This study shows that IQ tests do measure intelligence but in the light of some external factors.
 IQ is not solely dependent on a person’s intelligence and intelligence or brain ability and its memory can be improved* by doing certain things.
-These things have been pointed out in the study that gamers have better ability to reason and recall whereas smokers have poor ability in both areas.
+These things have been pointed out in the study that gamers have a better ability to reason and recall whereas smokers have the poor ability in both areas.

 This gives rise to the question of whether IQ tests actually measure intelligence.
 For some people, it can be a simple no in the answer given that there are many factors that can impact the test.
-For others, it is a method with helps in simplifying the cognitive ability of a human being.
+For others, it is a method with help in simplifying the cognitive ability of a human being.
 It enables in understanding a person and his ability to reason or perceive things (Elliott, 1987).
 On the other hand, it is believed that IQ tests can mislead you.

 IQ tests are not for all intelligence types at one time.
 These tests measure certain types of intelligence and cannot be used for all nine types.
 If a person is scoring low on an IQ test meant for music smart people, it does not mean that the person has low IQ or intelligence.
 This is the reason why there can be massive differences between the results of these tests for different people.
 However, people usually do not know what these types of intelligence are and hence, they believe that they are overall low in IQ or are very good at it.
+One can opt for a dietary supplement like Cognifen, which may help to improve* the IQ tests by boosting overall cognitive abilities.

 IQ Tests Measure Intelligence?